kostaskaragiorgos/Csv-File-Cleaner/doc/documentation.md

 ## Delete all duplicates by specific column

+You can delete all duplicates by specific column Duplicates --> Delete all duplicates by specific column or using Ctrl+c keybind

 <p><img src="doc images/duplicates/delete all duplicates by specific column menu.png"/></p>

+if there is no imported file an error message pops up

 <p><img src="doc images/duplicates/no imported error.png"/></p>

 ## Delete all duplicates except first by specific column

+You can delete all duplicates except first by specific column Duplicates --> Delete all duplicates by except first specific column or using Ctrl+b keybind

 <p><img src="doc images/duplicates/delete all duplicates except first by specific column menu.png"/></p>

+if there is no imported file an error message pops up

 <p><img src="doc images/duplicates/no imported error.png"/></p>

 ## Delete all duplicates except last by specific column

+You can delete all duplicates  except last by specific column Duplicates --> Delete all duplicates except last by specific column or using Ctrl+b keybind

 <p><img src="doc images/duplicates/delete all duplicates except last by specific column menu.png"/></p>

+if there is no imported file an error message pops up

 <p><img src="doc images/duplicates/no imported error.png"/></p>